ibitcy/react-stores/README.md

 #### compare

-When an store was change, useState() with `mapState` will call a `compare` of the previous `mapState` result value and the current result value.
+When store changes, useState() with `mapState` calling a `compare` of the previous `mapState` result value and the current result value.
 If they are different, the component will be forced to re-render.
 If they are the same, the component will not re-render.
-It should returns `true` if compared states are equal.
+It should return `true` if compared states are equal.
 By default, it uses strict `===` reference equality checks for next and previous mapped state.
-It works only if you map a primitives.
+It works only if you map primitives.
 Check this [compare](#use-compare-in-usestore) explanation.

 ```typescript
 type TCompare<MappedState> = (storeMappedState: MappedState, prevStoreMappedState: MappedState) => boolean;